Gone Fishin’ With A Rasta

 So The Roots did what any man in love would do…

 He started building his lady a better boat!
-This wasn’t something that happened over night.
-He trialled many parts, and pieces of material to make it bigger, and better.
-Some things that he tried only got him a hundred meters from shore, and he had to go back.
+This wasn’t something that happened overnight.
+He trialed many parts, and pieces of material to make it bigger, and better.
+Some things that he tried only got him a hundred meters from the shore, and he had to go back.

 Debbie explained to me how a real man makes love to his women all the time.
 She said that anytime he does something sweet for her he is making love to her, just merely by thinking of her.
 He walks past her, and his shoulder brushes against hers… He is making love to her… He catches her fish for dinner… He is making love to her.
 He builds a sailboat to cruise her from one island to the next… He is making sweet love to her!
 This works both ways!
 When she cooks him something delicious… She is making sweet sweet love to him too!